arosh/naist-bus-schedule/README.md

 Yes.
 First install browser binaries with `npx playwright install`, then launch the suite with `npm run e2e`.
 The command spins up the Vite dev server on port 3000 automatically and runs the Playwright checks headlessly.

+## Progressive Web App

+The production build now bundles a service worker through `vite-plugin-pwa` so the timetable keeps working offline.
+Run `npm run build` followed by `npm run preview -- --host 0.0.0.0 --port 4173` to inspect the generated PWA locally, and use your browser's Application panel to unregister the service worker when testing changes.

 ## Contributors

 * [@speedcell4](https://github.com/speedcell4) added timetables between Tomigaoka station and NAIST.